gauravansal/Data-Visualization-with-D3.js/README.md

  A user can select a factor from the dropdown menu in order to have the bar chart for that particular selection.
 Since, the factor is changed, the Y-axis values changes accordingly depending upon the factor selected and a bar chart with different bar lengths is produced.
 ***
-#### Feedback
-1. It is not flexible.
-Add some filtering of the data so that user can choose the data.
-2. Reduce the transition duration to be more smooth rather than too fast and too slow.
-3. Add notes to the visualization in order to explain how visualization works and in understanding the basic idea behind the visualization.
-***

 #### Note -
 To work on your data visualization, you will need to start a local web server on your computer.
 To learn more about why you need to start a local web server and ways of setting up a local web server, please read [Setting Up A Local Web Server](http://chimera.labs.oreilly.com/books/1230000000345/ch04.html#_setting_up_a_web_server) from Scott Murray's book, Interactive Data Visualization for the Web.